AnnMarko/Cat-Breeds-Website-HTML-CSS-/README.md

 # 🐱 Cat Breeds Website

 ## 📌 Project Description
 This project is a multi-page website featuring information about popular cat breeds: Persian, Siamese, and Bengal cats.
-The site is built using block-based layout, includes navigation between pages, and contains images, videos, and audio files.
+The site is built using block-based layout, includes navigation between pages, and contains images, and videos files.

 ## 🛠️ Technologies Used
 - **HTML** – page structure